 Rule of Law

 The separation of powers is formally established but weak in practice.
 The constitution provides for a presidential system.
-Governing powers are concentrated within the realm of the executive branch.
+Governing powers are concentrated within the executive branch.
 The positions of the legislature and, to an even greater extent, the judiciary are comparatively weak.
-The mechanism of checks and balances are inadequate.
+The mechanism of checks and balances is inadequate.

 Separation of powers

-The top echelon of the judicial system comprises three courts: the Supreme Court, the Court of Appeals and the High Court of Justice.
-At the district level, magistrate courts, and at the local level, chieftaincy courts are formally responsible for administration of law.
+The upper level of the judicial system comprises three courts: the Supreme Court, the Court of Appeals and the High Court.
+At the district level, magistrate courts and, on the local level, chieftaincy courts are formally responsible for administering justice.
+The population in rural areas depends on chieftaincy courts, which are characterized by uncodified traditional jurisprudence, unequal rights for women and young people, and systemic corruption.

 Independent judiciary

-For the general public it remains extremely difficult to officially complain against misconduct by government officials.
-Notwithstanding the existence of institutions such as the Office of the Ombudsman, the Independent Police Complaints Board and the Legal Aid Board the majority effectively have no tools to defend themselves against arbitrary and unlawful conduct by government officials.
+For the public, it remains extremely difficult to officially lodge complaints against misconduct by government officials.
+Notwithstanding the existence of institutions such as the Office of the Ombudsman, the Independent Police Complaints Board and the Legal Aid Board, the majority effectively has no means to defend itself against arbitrary or unlawful conduct by government officials.

 Prosecution of office abuse